thoughtspot/thoughtspot.github.io/_end-user/search/about-column-charts.md

 The stacked column chart is similar to the column chart, but with one major difference.
 It includes a legend, which divides each column into additional sections by color.

 Stacked column charts are typically used when you want to compare aggregated data and the data that it includes together.
-This chart type benefits when you add the **Show Data Labels** option.
+This chart type benefits when you add the **Additional chart options** option.
 Turning it on will show the sum of the stacks at the top of each stack.

 It is important to note that stacked column charts plot the y-axis as a percentage by default.
 You can choose to toggle **Show Y-Axis as %** on or off in the Configuration Options.
 This feature is also available for stacked area charts.